Toney Anaya

 Toney Anaya (born April 29, 1941) is an American politician and attorney who served as the 26th governor of New Mexico from 1983 to 1987.

 Early life and career

 Anaya was born on April 29, 1941 in Moriarty, New Mexico.
-He earned a Bacheor of Arts degree from Georgetown University and a Juris Doctor from American University's Washington College of Law in 1967.
+He earned a Bachelor of Arts degree from Georgetown University and a Juris Doctor from American University's Washington College of Law in 1967.

+Anaya met his wife, Elaine Anaya, in Washington D.C. during the 1960s while he was an aide to Senator Joseph Montoya and she was working for the United States Department of Labor.
+The couple dated for two years before marrying in 1969.
+They returned to New Mexico and settled in a home near the Sangre de Cristo Mountains.
+They had three children - Kimberly, Kristina, and Toney Jr.

 Career

 After returning to New Mexico, Anaya worked as a Santa Fe County attorney and assistant district attorney for the First Judicial District.
 He later established a private law practice in Santa Fe.

 New Mexico Attorney General

 From 1975 to 1979, Anaya served as New Mexico Attorney General.
 During his service as attorney general, Anaya oversaw an investigation of the upward curve in the level of drugs in the Penitentiary of New Mexico after 1972.
 In 1975 his investigation found that some penitentiary staff members not only overlooked drug trafficking but were actually involved in it.
 The trafficking involved both street drugs, such as heroin, and drugs pilfered from the prison's pharmacy.
 The 1975 investigation reported very loose controls on pharmacy drugs.

-Anaya launched a nine-month investigation of the New Mexico Penitentiary administration, resulting in a 27-page 1975 report.
+Anaya launched a nine-month investigation of the Penitentiary of New Mexico administration, resulting in a 27-page 1975 report.
 The report documented traffic in heroin, cocaine, cash and liquor in the penitentiary.
 It also concluded that sides of beef had been regularly diverted from the prison kitchen loading docks into the pickup trucks of certain favored correctional officers.

-Anaya and state Corrections Department Director Michael Francke signed a consent order in the New Mexico U.S. District Court compelling the penitentiary of New Mexico to improve classification practices, stop illegal disciplinary procedures, reduce overcrowding, and significantly improve the food, water supply, plumbing, heating, ventilation and electricity.
+Anaya and state Corrections Department Director Michael Francke signed a consent order in the U.S. District Court for New Mexico compelling the Penitentiary of New Mexico to improve classification practices, stop illegal disciplinary procedures, reduce overcrowding, and significantly improve the food, water supply, plumbing, heating, ventilation and electricity.
 Ordered by District Judge Edwin Felter, the decree was largely ignored and unenforced for more than three and a half years prior to the New Mexico State Penitentiary riot.
 In 1978, Anaya ran for United States Senate, but was defeated by incumbent Republican Pete Domenici.
 In 1982, he was elected the 26th governor of New Mexico.